 The function $\mathcal{F}\left( \lambda \right)$ is called regular if

 otherwise it is called singular.
-As we have mentioned, an example of this set of matrix-valued functions consists is the class of characteristic functions associated to linear systems of delay differential algebraic equations with constant delays.
+As we have mentioned, an example of this framework is the class of characteristic functions associated to linear systems of delay differential algebraic equations with constant delays.
 For example

-The problem we consider is stated as follows.
+The problem that we consider is stated as follows.

 \begin{definition} Given a regular matrix-valued function $\mathcal{F}\left( \lambda \right)= \sum_{i=1}^d f_i\left(\lambda \right)A_i$, we define the \emph{distance to singularity} as